DheerajMadda/test/README_Trainer.md

 Note: </br>

-- By default, the Trainer trains the model with FP32 precision and it only displays the progress bar with information of epoch, learning rate, loss and metric(s) if provided any.
+- By default, the Trainer trains the model with FP32 precision with given criterion and optimizer.
 All other features can be used as required. </br>

 - It is recommended and important that the loss and metric functions must return an averaged value or reduction by 'mean'. </br>